Ryan-ford25/Milestone_Project2/README.md

 This game features a memory challenge inspired by the classic 'Simon' game, where players must recall and repeat an increasingly complex sequence.
 Players aim to achieve high scores to get top spot on the leaderboard.
 The competetive aspect encourages replayability, pushing players to sharpen their memory and beat personal bests.

-**The target audience is all ages** who enjoy competition, and testing their memory.
-It is designed for both the casual player who would want to quickly see how good their memory is and the more competetive players who want to work to improve their memory overtime.
+**The target audience is all ages** who enjoy competition, testing their memory or both!
+It is designed for the casual player who would want to quickly see how good their memory is and the more competetive player who would want to work to improve their memory overtime.

 ---